 Similar to the use of a classic basil pesto, this variation can be used as a lovely dip or it can accompany chicken, beef or fish dishes.
 We personally like it as a flavour bomb in soups and we also use it to personalise rice or pasta dishes.

-Fresh pesto can be kept up to 7 days in the fridge, but you can also freeze it and store up to 6 months.
+Fresh pesto can be kept up to 7 days in an airtight container in the fridge.
+Keep it away from light as it might oxidize which doesn’t change the flavour but the bright green colour will turn darker.
+You can also freeze it and store up to 6 months.

 Also read our other dips and dressing recipes.